yuriel-v/Infrastructure/shared/ansible/roles/game_server/README.md

   - `starbound`
 - **game_server**: (dict) Secret variable placed on this repo's `/shared/private/secrets.yml` file (global shared folder).
 Has 1 key-value pair only:
   - zt_network: (string) The network ID to join.
+- **gs_install_zerotier**: (bool) Decides whether or not ZeroTier One will be installed.
+If this is false, the variable *gs_server_ip* **has** to be provided!
+- **gs_server_ip**: (string) The server's IP to listen to.
+Automatically defined if ZeroTier is to be installed, else it must be defined manually.
+  - If its value is set to `update` then it will skip the fail check for a valid server IP.
+  - The `update` value is intended to update installs in an automated way.

 Terraria role variables:
-- **gs_terraria**: (dict) Dictionary containing the following information:
+- **gs_terraria_**: Prefix for the following variables:
-  - `link`: (string) Link to the zipped dedicated server instance to install, defaults to terraria.org's v1.4.1.2.
+  - `link`: (string) Link to the zipped dedicated server instance to install, defaults to terraria.org's v1.4.2.
   - `install_dir`: (string) Absolute path to the server instance's installation folder.
 The worlds folder will be created on the exact same folder, save for a "_worlds" appended to the name.
     - Example: By default the path is `/home/vagrant/terraria`, so the worlds folder will be `/home/vagrant/terraria_worlds`.
   - `port`: (string | int) Port number to use, defaults to Terraria's default, 7777.